BenVeenema-NHI/node-red-contrib-dataForge/readme.md

 - **Filter**: Allows filtering of data based on specified criteria.
 - **Melt**: Transforms data from wide format to long format.
 - **Rename Series**: Enables renaming of one or more series (columns) in a DataFrame.
+- **toCSV**: Converts data to CSV format for export or further processing.
 - **DebugDF**: A custom debug node tailored for visualizing Data-Forge DataFrames in a user-friendly table format.

 ## Installation